Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 July 14, 1967: Lt(jg).
 L.J.
 Cunningham ejected near the Oriskany and was rescued by a HC-1 Seasprite after his Skyhawk was hit by AAA as he attacked barges near Gia La.
 1215 A4E BuNo 152049 of VA-164, pilot LTjg Cunningham crashed into the sea off the stbd quarter at Lat.
 18-26.5N, Long.
 107-31E, into 40 fathoms of water.
 Pilot was rescued by helo an (sic) was in good condition.
 USS Oriskany log book, 14 July 1967.

 July 18, 1967: LCdr.
-Richard Danner Hartman ejected and was captured three days later after his Skyhawk (BuNo 151986, AH 404) was hit by AAA after a strike on the Co Trai railway and road bridge.
-He was killed when he was captured or died shortly after he was captured.
-On the 19th SH-3A BuNo 151538 from the USS Hornet was shot down while attempting to reach Hartman killing all on board.
+Richard Danner Hartman ejected and was captured three days later after his Skyhawk (BuNo 151986, AH 404) was hit by AAA about seven km WSW of Phu Ly, NVN after a strike on the Co Trai railway and road bridge.
+He was evading capture while SH-3A Sea King BuNo 151538 attempted to rescue him.
+AX2 Chatterton, the forward gunner, was shot and killed and the helo returned to the USS Constellation.
+On the 19th SH-3A BuNo 151538, TAD from the USS Hornet, was hit by 37mm and went down about fifteen km WSW of Phu Ly while attempting to reach Hartman killing all on board.
 Lt.
 Dennis Peterson, Ens.
 Donald Frye, AX2 William Jackson and AX2 Donald McGrane, were laid to rest in Arlington National Cemetery May 2, 2013.
 Cdr.
 Wayne W. Andrews, USN - XO, HSC-22 Sea Knights.
+LCdr. was killed when he was captured or died shortly after he was captured.

 July 18, 1967: Lt(jg).
 Larrie J. Duthie ejected and was rescued by a HH-3E piloted by Maj.
 Glen York after his Skyhawk (BuNo 151175, AH 415) was hit by AAA while on SAR mission for LCdr.
 Hartman from A-4E 151986.